Written by Terry Smith

 Let me first say that you don’t want to be going out there and rolling over your lawn every day for long periods of time as it can cause the soil to become too compact and this leads to a lack of aeration.
 You should also avoid using a lawn roller on very wet soil for the same reason.
 Slightly damp or moist soil is perfect, but not overly so.

 One of the best times to use a lawn roller is when you are establishing a new lawn, or laying down some new seed/overseeding.
 I recently did this very thing, so I thought I’d spend a minute or two telling you how I did it here, and even shared a couple of photos with you.
 Before I even showed any seed, I used my trusty Garden Gear Heavy Duty galvanised steel roller to go over the area to get rid of troughs and ensure it was as level as possible.
 I’ve had this roller for a few years as you can tell by the wear and tear, scratches and such, but this is only superficial and that tool still does an amazing job.
-Being big, strong, and green, I’ve nicknamed it ‘the hulk’ (Unfortunately, due to covid-19, this product is unavailable on amazon at the moment, but there are some pretty good alternatives in our reviews section of this page).
+Being big, strong, and green, I’ve nicknamed it ‘the hulk’ (Unfortunately, due to covid-19, this product is unavailable on amazon at the moment, but there are some pretty good alternatives in our reviews section of this page which I’ve tested).

 Once I was happy with the lay of the land, so to speak, I sowed my grass seed using a seed spreader to get an accurate 250g per square metre, raked the soil over, and then used my lawn roller again to go over the whole area.
 Doing this will encourage improved germination of the seeds by giving them all better contact with the soil.